CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/10-intro.md

 ## Motivation
 Many sciences have become data intensive, due to numerous simulations, digital collection methods and instrumentation producing many terabytes of data.
 Moreover new highly complex and massively large data sets are expected by novel and more complex scientific instruments and numerical simulations that will become available in the next decades.

 The handling, exploring, and using of these data to make scientific discoveries poses a challenge that requires the adoption of new approaches in organizing scientific collaboration and using computing and storage resources.
-To this extent scientific gateways and workflows have emerged as a paradigm for researchers to collaborate as well as formalize and structure complex scientific experiments in order to enable and accelerate scientific discoveries and reproducibility (cite VO-compliant workflows and science gateways).
+To this extent scientific gateways and workflows have emerged as a paradigm for researchers to collaborate as well as formalize and structure complex scientific experiments in order to enable and accelerate scientific discoveries and reproducibility.

 Furthermore, funding agencies are more likely requiring data management plans to accompany grant applications while citing data for publications for science reproducibility is becoming the norm.

-Scientific gateways and workflows combine to provide a framework to enable research communities with comuputing resources to orchestrate scientific applications and tools via web-based graphical user interfaces (cite VO-compliant workflows and science gateways).
+Scientific gateways and workflows combine to provide a framework to enable research communities with computing resources to orchestrate scientific applications and tools via web-based graphical user interfaces.

 ## What is a Scientific Gateway?